-In some respects, these limits go beyond what courts have held are the bare minimum requirements of the U.S. Constitution, and state constitutions will often require universities to provide more robust free-speech protection, even in the absence of the model bill.11 For example, courts have upheld a university policy that allowed only certain candidates for student government, and no other students, to solicit door-to-door in student dorms, because the uneven ban furthered "responsible and effective participation in student government political activity."
+In some respects, these limits go beyond what courts have held are the bare minimum requirements of the U.S. Constitution, and state constitutions will often require universities to provide more robust free-speech protection, even in the absence of the model bill.
+For example, courts have upheld a university policy that allowed only certain candidates for student government, and no other students, to solicit door-to-door in student dorms, because the uneven ban furthered "responsible and effective participation in student government political activity."
 But the Supreme Court has recently made clear that the lodestar of First Amendment protections is content neutrality-regulation of speech must be evenhanded, regardless of the message.
-These regulations embrace this more protective content-neutral view of free speech rights.
+These regulations embrace this more protective content-neutral view of free-speech rights.
 Thus, to take the dorm solicitation example, the university still has the authority under this bill to ban dorm room solicitation if it were demonstrated to be disruptive, or limit solicitation to certain times or dates, but all speakers must be subject to the same limits, regardless of their message.

-SECTIONS 1.7-1.9
+Section 1(G) discourages the use of excessive security fees as a back-door device for blocking controversial speakers.
+The provision does not prevent a university from charging event sponsors substantial fees when security concerns justify this.
+The provision does discourage the abuse of this right, however, by requiring that higher-than-usual fees must be justified by genuine security concerns, rather than from the content of an invited lecturer's speech.
+The conclusion of this section allows universities to restrict the use of non-public facilities (e.g., an indoor auditorium) to invited speakers.
+Section 1(F) ensures that students and faculty may invite any speaker they so choose.
+Yet public universities should not be required to provide a platform to uninvited speakers.
+If a university rents its indoor speaker facilities to the general public, then it must do so without discrimination based on the content of a speaker's views.
+The university may then have to incur substantial security expenses for an uninvited speaker.
+Universities also have the option, however, of restricting their non-public facilities to invited speakers only.
+This provision affirms and protects a university's right to so restrict the use of its non-public facilities.